UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Return info about token parent.
+Returns info about the token parent.
 Call the `tokenOwner` method.
-If the owner is not a nesting token return `null`.
+If the owner is not a nesting token returns `null`.

 #### Brief example